utah-cs3550-fa25/assignments/hw3.md

 Phase 2: Writing a model
 ------------------------

+Install the `pillow` library for handling images:

+    python3 -m pip install pillow

+If this fails, please get help.

 Open up `models.py`.
 Add the following line to the top:

     from django.contrib.auth.models import User